redguava/cliniko-api/readme.md

 * ```%``` is the wildcard symbol for the **wildcard search** operator.
 You may need to escape it (%25).
 * You can use multiple ```%```'s in a **wildcard search**.
 * The **contains** operator is the same as doing ```%value%``` with the **wildcard search**.
-* You can get only records that have been updated since a certain time by sending a filter for updated_at.
+* You can get records that have been updated since a certain time by sending a filter for updated_at.
 Ex: `q=updated_at:>2014-08-30T18:00:00Z`

 Ordering